Children’s Enrichment Center

 • Rhythmic activities and movement with music

-• Participation in musical games
+• Participating in musical games

 • Experience listening and responding to different types of music

 Your child will also be introduced to a variety of thematic lessons throughout the school year.
-These lessons will include:

 • School rules